lgerardino/Retail-Forecasting-/README.md

 - Define the Prophet model.
 - Perform rolling-origin cross-validation.
 - Fit the final Prophet model on the entire dataset.

+### XGBoost
+- Data preparation.
+- Define the XGBoost model.
+- Perform rolling-origin cross-validation.
+- fit the final XGBoost on the entire dataset.

 ## Forecasting and Performance Comparison